 China's deep space exploration laboratory starts operation

+Photo released on June 11, 2021 by the China National Space Administration (CNSA) shows a selfie of China's first Mars rover Zhurong with the landing platform.
+(CNSA/Handout via Xinhua)

-BEIJING, June 14 (Xinhua) -- China's deep space exploration laboratory has started operation, the China National Space Administration (CNSA) said Tuesday.
+BEIJING, June 14 (Xinhua) -- China's deep space exploration laboratory has started operations, the China National Space Administration (CNSA) said Tuesday.

 Co-established by the CNSA, Anhui Province and the University of Science and Technology of China, the laboratory is headquartered in Hefei, capital city of Anhui.